sagorislam9936/secondassingment/README.md

-# Project Name
+# Modern Pharma

 ## Description

-Briefly introduce your project here.
-Explain what it does, its main features, and its purpose.
+It's best pharmachy in the Bangladesh

 # Features
-- Feature 1: Description of feature 1.
+- Feature 1: We can see product here.
-- Feature 2: Description of feature 2.
+- Feature 2:  We can buy product from here.
-- Feature 3: Description of feature 3.
+- Feature 3: We can contact best Doctor from here.

 ## Live Link

-A live version of the project is available at: [https://www.example.com](https://www.example.com)
+A live version of the project is available at:https://modernpharmabd.netlify.app/
 # modernpharmabd